 Opt for the sacred Pathibhara trail and get a Darshan of the wish-fulfilling Goddess.
-Or search deep into the valleys to see cultural treasures in the mountain settlements and ancient routes.
+Or foray deep into the valleys to see cultural treasures in the mountain settlements and ancient routes.

-This is one of the most beautiful areas in the country in the far-eastern Nepal borders with India in the east and the Tibetan Autonomous Region of China in the north.
+This is one of the most beautiful areas in the country in far-eastern Nepal bordering India in the east and the Tibet in the north.
 Alpine grasslands, rocky outcrops, dense temperate, sub-tropical forests, and low river valleys make up the area.

-Nearby is the Tinjure Milke Jaljale ridge that forms border between Taplejung, Tehrathum and Sankhuwasabha districts.
-This is an area well known for its bio-diversity including the world's largest natural rhododendron forest with the highest number of rhododendron species in the world.
+Nearby is the Tinjure Milke Jaljale ridge that forms a border between Taplejung, Tehrathum and Sankhuwasabha districts.
+This is an area well known for its bio-diversity and includes the world's largest natural rhododendron forests with the highest number of rhododendron species in the world.

 The rich cultural heritage of Taplejung is reflected in the Buddhist gompas (monasteries) such as the 400-year old Diki Chhyoling Gompa of Olangchungola which has a life size statue of Avalokiteshwara.
 A butter lamp at the altar has been burning here uninterrupted since the construction of the gompa.
 The waters of a small stream outside the gompa continuously spin twelve prayer wheels with the prayer "Om Mane Padme Hum" inscribed on them.

-The predominant people in the Kanchenjunga region are the Limbus, with the higher regions inhabited by people of Tibeto-Mongoloid ancestry.
-Tibetans, Sherpas, Rais, Gurungs, Magars, Newars, Sunwars, and Tamangs also live in this area, while the area also offers cultural diversity of Chhetris and Brahmins.
+The predominant people in the Kanchenjunga region are the Limbus, with the higher regions inhabited by Sherpas, Rais, Gurungs, Tibetans, Magars, Newars, Sunwars, Tamangs while Chhetris and Brahmins occupy the lower regions.
+The cultural diversity of the region is remarkable.

-Cardamom farming, agriculture, animal husbandry, and tourism are the major means of livelihood for the people here.
-The Sherpa people, who arrived from Tibet more than four hundred years ago, live at higher altitudes.
-The Sherpas of this region have distinct culture and tradition - quite different from the Sherpas who live in the Solukhumbu district in the Sagarmatha region.
+Cardamom farming, agriculture, animal husbandry and tourism are the major sources of income for the people here.
+The Sherpa people, who arrived from Tibet more than four hundred years ago, live in the highest altitudes.
+The Sherpas of this region have a culture and tradition quite different from that of the Sherpas of Solukhumbu district in the Sagarmatha region.

-Taplejung is connected to the rest of Nepal by the 227-km Char Aali-Ilam-Phidim-Taplejung road.
+Taplejung is connected to the rest of Nepal by the 227-km Char Aali-Ilam-Phidim-Taplejung road which meets the East-West Highway at Char Aali.
 There is an air link with Kathmandu and Biratnagar from the STOL airstrip at Suketar.
-You can also take a bus from Dharan to Dhankuta - Basantapur - Hile and trek from there.
-In the dry season, bus services are available from Birtamod, Jhapa in East Nepal and from Phidim in Panchthar district.
+You can also take a bus from Dharan to Dhankuta - Basantapur - Hile and start your trek from there.
+In the dry season, bus services are available from Birtamod, Jhapa in East Nepal and from Phidim up in the hiils of Panchthar district.
 Often an overnight stay is required; otherwise, it is a full day's journey.

 Tourist facilities are available in Phungling Bazaar and Suketar.
-While trekking, accommodation facilities have to be arranged along the way.
-Lodges, teashops and campsites are available en route to Kanchenjunga and Pathibhara.
+Trekkers in this region take camping equipment like tents and food along as lodging facilities are inadequate.
+Trekkers can make use of lodges, teashops and campsites that are available en route to Kanchenjunga and Pathibhara.